Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: Experimental methodology

-This section presents an experimental procedure used to evaluate the performance of deep WSL models from the previous section that are most relevant for histology image analysis.
-The aim of our experiments is to assess and compare their ability to accurately classify histology images, and localize cancerous ROIs.
-Experiments are conducted on four public datasets of histology images which are described in Section \ref{subsec:datasets}.
-Most of the public datasets are collected exclusively for classification or segmentation purposes \cite{Daisuke201834}.
-Very few datasets have image-level and pixel-level annotation simultaneously.
-The only dataset that we found that has both types of annotation is GlaS (see Section \ref{subsubsec:glas2015}).
+Experiments are conducted on two public datasets of histology images, described in \autoref{subsec:datasets}.
+Most of the public datasets used are collected exclusively for classification or segmentation purposes~\citep{Daisuke201834}, these include the BreaKHis~\citep{spanhol-breakhis2016} and BACH~\citep{aresta2018bach} datasets.
+The only dataset we found that contained both image-level and pixel-level annotations was \glas (\autoref{subsubsec:glas2015}).
 Using a single dataset for evaluation could be insufficient to draw meaningful conclusions.
-Therefore, we created an additional dataset with the required annotations by using a protocol to sample image patches from WSIs of the CAMELYON16 dataset (see Section \ref{subsubsec:camelyon16}).
-Section \ref{subsec:relevant-methods} provides a brief description of the training setup of the relevant techniques that we selected in our comparative study.
+Therefore, we created an additional dataset with the required annotations by using a protocol to sample image patches from WSIs of the CAMELYON16 dataset (\autoref{subsubsec:camelyon16}).